David Emmanuel Gray

 PHI 485

-This is a project-based capstone course exploring advanced issues at the intersection of Philosophy, Politics, and Economics (PPE).
+This is a project-based capstone course exploring advanced issues at the intersection of philosophy, political science and economics (PPE).
 Each discipline explores complex social problems with its own toolkit, and with its own set of questions.
-The goal of this course will be to integrate these different approaches into a richer lens on how we can confront complex social issues.
+The goal of this course will be to integrate these different approaches into a richer lens on how we can confront complex social issues and make progress.
+This experiential learning course will also support your professional development, preparing you for life after graduation.

 Course Archive